mcardZH/gromacs-helper-vscode/README.md

 - **Quick Conversions**: Common reference tables and one-click conversion buttons
 - **Modern Interface**: WebView panel that adapts to your VS Code theme

+### 🎬 Mol* Trajectory Viewer
+- **3D Molecular Visualization**: Preview XTC and TRR trajectory files directly in VS Code using the Mol* library
+- **Streaming Trajectory Loading**: Efficiently load extra-large trajectory files with on-demand frame loading
+  - Significantly reduced memory usage by loading frames as needed
+  - Support for streaming remote trajectory files
+  - Automatic frame indexing for fast frame navigation
+  - Suitable for GB-level long-term simulation trajectories
+- **Multi-Panel Support**: Open multiple Mol* viewers simultaneously, each managed independently by file path
+- **State Persistence**: Viewer state is preserved across VS Code restarts

+**Usage:**
+1. Right-click on an `.xtc` or `.trr` file in the Explorer
+2. Select "Open with Mol* Viewer"
+3. Select or confirm the topology file (`.gro` or `.pdb`)
+4. Use the playback controls to navigate through trajectory frames

 ## ⚙️ Configuration Options

 The extension currently uses default configurations.
 More customization options will be added in future versions.